Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Contribute tombstone photos to crowdsourced collections at Find A Grave or BillionGraves.
-To find a nearby cemetery at Find A Grave, look under Cemeteries > Browse; at BillionGraves, go to Research > Cemetery Search.
+To find a nearby cemetery at Find A Grave, look under Cemeteries > Browse by Location; at BillionGraves, go to Research > Cemetery Search.
 Both sites also have mobile apps.
 Look for cemeteries with few tombstones already listed, and follow instructions to upload gravestone photos.

 Respond to others’ requests for tombstone images.
 You can help someone who can’t travel to a burial ground near you.
-At BillionGraves, an orange icon on the cemetery map means someone has requested a photo.
-Select that cemetery, scroll down and click on a Photo Request and follow the instructions.
-At Find A Grave, go to an individual cemetery’s home page and click on Photo Requests.
+At BillionGraves, log in and click Research > Photo Requests to view the requests board for cemeteries near you.
+At Find A Grave, go to an individual cemetery’s home page to see any photo requests.